Are you interested in taking oboe lessons but don't have an oboe teacher yet?

 5. Even you live in a rural area, contact university or college programs in the region and look up the oboe instructor----they likely know of graduates of their program or other fine oboists within a VERY WIDE region of where they work and can possibly give you some leads for a nearby teacher.

-If you have gone through ALL of the above steps and are still unable to find a teacher, fill out and submit the new student information form and we'll try our best to connect you with an oboe specialist teacher/performer for lessons.
+If you have gone through ALL of the above steps and are still unable to find a teacher, contact us at OboeForEveryone@gmail.com and we'll try our best to connect you with an oboe specialist teacher/performer for lessons.
 We'll do our best to connect you with someone in your community for in-person lessons, but please note that online lessons might be the only option available.